echoi/simput_for_des/types/des3d/README.md

 ## Notes on output

-After inputting the appropriate parameters, click "Save," located to the top and right of the webpage.
+After the user has clicked each side tab and chosen an option from the side tabs with "conditional" in the label, click "Save".
 Simput downloads a .zip file containing a model definition in JSON, as well as des.txt, des1.txt, ... des8.txt.
 Drag this .zip file into simput/types/des3d/src/final_file_folder.
-Then, run the Python code "final_file.py"
+Then, run the Python code "final_file.py".
 This python script makes a final text file and deletes the .zip file, as well as unzipped files.
 The file has the same name as the parameter "modelname".
 The Python script can only delete folders named "generated-output-des3d.zip", however, meaning the .zip file's name should not be changed, and there should be no duplicates.

 ## Development resources